CompEphys-team/DroSort/README.md

 #######TODO image

-## 3. Pos-processing
+## 3. Post-processing
-The aim of the posprocessing is to fix some spikes that might have been bad assigned.
-The posprocessing relay on an overall good spike clustering.
+The aim of the postprocessing is to fix some spikes that might have been bad assigned.
+The postprocessing relay on an overall good spike clustering.
 If there are many spikes bad clustered it might fail.
 1. Cluster identification: when there are 3 clusters, they will be label to a, b or unknown.
 The SpikeInfo is saved with a -2 for unknown.
 2. Reassign by amplitude
 3. Reassign by composed spikes